 Grantee must submit specific and clear outcomes to demonstrate accurate and clear goal completion.
 Areas must include total participants served, education and training received, credentials received, and employment obtained by participants.
 All grant participants must be WIOA Adult eligible and enrolled in WIOA Statewide Adult Grants in neworks.gov.
 Service codes must be entered in the neworks.gov system to track services provided and outcomes.
-Keying instructions will be provided to grantees and also found in the neworks.gov staff online resources.
+Keying instructions will be provided to grantees and can also be found in the neworks.gov Staff Online Resources.